sf-wdi-gaia/css-box-model-and-positioning/readme.md

 Lets go back to our CSS and change our "square2" div's positioning from float:left to clear: right.

-`Clear` is saying "I'm not sure how much space I'm going to take but whatever it is clear off my right side" so our text respects its wishes and drops to the line below.
+`clear: right` is saying "I'm not sure how much space I'm going to take but whatever it is clear off my right side" so our text respects its wishes and drops to the line below.

 ## Conclusion